GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/carbonStorage/isothermalHystInjection/Example.rst

-.. _ExampleIsothermalLeakyWell:
+.. _ExampleIsothermalHystInjection:

 ##########################################################
-CO2 plume evolution modeling hysteresis effect on relative permeability
+CO2 Plume Evolution With Hysteresis Effect on Relative Permeability
 ##########################################################